-• Today the Gospel speaks about two facts: (a) to describe the choice of the twelve Apostles (Lk 6, 12-16) and (b) it informs that an immense crowd wanted to meet Jesus to listen to him, to touch him and to be cured (Lk 6, 17-19).
+• Today the Gospel speaks about two facts: (a) to describe the choice of the twelve Apostles (Lk 6, 12-16) and (b) it says that an immense crowd wanted to meet Jesus to listen to him, to touch him, and to be cured (Lk 6, 17-19).

 • Luke 6, 12-13: Jesus spends the night in prayer and chooses the twelve apostles.
-Before the definitive choice of the twelve Apostles, Jesus goes up to the mountain and there spends the whole night in prayer.
-He prays in order to know whom to choose and he chooses the Twelve, whose names are given in the Gospels.
+Before the final choice of the twelve Apostles, Jesus goes up to the mountain and spends the whole night in prayer.
+He prays in order to know whom to choose and He chooses the Twelve, whose names are given in the Gospels.
 And then they received the title of Apostles.
 Apostle means one sent, missionary.
-They were called to carry out a mission, the same mission that Jesus received from the Father (Jn 20, 21).
-Mark concretizes the mission and says that Jesus called them to be with him and to send them out on mission (Mk 3, 14).
+They were called to carry out a mission.
+The same mission that Jesus received from the Father (Jn 20, 21).
+Mark elaborates on the mission and says that Jesus called them to be with Him and to send them out on mission (Mk 3, 14).

 • Luke 6, 14-16: The names of the twelve Apostles.
-With little differences the names of the Twelve are the same in the Gospels of Matthew (Mt 10, 2-4), Mark (Mk 3, 16-19) and Luke (Lk 6, 14-16).
+The names of the Twelve are the same in the Gospels of Matthew (Mt 10, 2-4), Mark (Mk 3, 16-19) and Luke (Lk 6, 14-16) with little difference.
 Many of these names come from the Old Testament: Simon is the name of one of the sons of the Patriarch Jacob (Gn 29, 33).
 James (Giacomo) is the same name as Jacob (Gn 25, 26).
 Judas is the name of the other son of Jacob (Gn 35, 23).
-Matthew even if he had the name of Levi (Mk 2, 14), the other son of Jacob (Gn 35, 23).
-Of the twelve Apostles, seven have the name which comes from the time of the Patriarchs: two times Simon, two times James, two times Judas, and one time Levi!
-That reveals the wisdom of the pedagogy of the people.
-By the names of the Patriarchs and the ‘Matriarchs’, given to the sons and daughters, people maintained alive the tradition of the ancients and helped their own children not to lose their identity.
+Matthew had the name of Levi (Mk 2, 14), the other son of Jacob (Gn 35, 23).
+Of the twelve Apostles, seven have a name which comes from the time of the Patriarchs: two times Simon, two times James, two times Judas, and one time Levi!
+That reveals the wisdom in the pedagogy of the people.
+By the names of the Patriarchs and the ‘Matriarchs’, given to the sons and daughters, people maintained the tradition of the ancients alive and helped their own children not to lose their identity.
 Which are the names that we give today to our sons and daughters?

 • Luke 6,17-19: Jesus comes down from the mountain and people look for him.
-Coming down from the mountain with the twelve, Jesus encounters an immense crowd of people who was seeking to listen to his word and to touch him because they knew that from him came out a force of life.
+Coming down from the mountain with the twelve, Jesus encounters an immense crowd of people who were seeking to listen to His word and to touch Him because they knew that from Him came out a force of life.
 In this great crowd there were Jews and foreigners, people from Judaea and also from Tyre and Sidon.
-They were people who were abandoned, disoriented.
+They were people who were abandoned and disoriented.
 Jesus accepts all those who seek him, Jews and Pagans!
 This is one of the themes preferred by Luke who writes for the converted Pagans.

 • The persons called by Jesus are a consolation for us.
 The first Christians remembered and recorded the names of the Twelve Apostles and of the other men and women who followed Jesus closely.
 The Twelve, called by Jesus to form the first community with him, were not saints.
 They were common persons, like all of us.
 They had their virtues and their defects.
 The Gospels tell us very little about the temperament and the character of each one of them.
 But what they say, even if it is not much is a reason of consolation for us.